-Paul speaks of the way God forgives our sins as if God canceled debts that we owed him.
-In the metaphor, God has crossed out or erased the written record of those debts and thus removed any impact these debts have on our relationship to him.
+Paul speaks of the way God forgives our sins as if God canceled erased the written record of those debts and thus removed any impact these debts have on our relationship to him.
 If this metaphor would be misunderstood in your language, you could use a comparable metaphor or express the idea non-figuratively.
 Alternate translation: "having taken away the guilt from our sins, he has kept those sins from impacting our relationship with him, having nailed them to the cross" (See: Metaphor)